-The proposed project must be ready to proceed to be constructed, completed and tenant occupied within the timeframes set forth in this Plan.
-The components of "project readiness" are outlined further in this Plan.
+The proposed project must be ready to proceed to be constructed, completed and tenant occupied within the timeframes set forth in this Plan and NAC 319.981.
+The components of "Project Readiness" are outlined further in Section 14.4 Project Readiness.
 As part of the overall evaluation of the project's readiness, the Division will provide preference to projects that meet additional readiness-to-proceed criteria outlined in the scoring sections.